Draft.dev

 Conclusion

 This article covered what technical documentation is, its various types, and its practical use cases.
-You also learned handy tips on how to create effective technical documentation.
+You also learned handy tips on how to create effective technical documentation, including how to leverage AI tools while maintaining quality through human oversight.

 If you want to dive deeper into this topic, check out websites like the Society for Technical Communication (STC) and the Microsoft Writing Style Guide for detailed guidelines and best practices around technical documentation and communication.